 For more than a century, ferry boat service has been an important part of the region's economy.

 However, in the beginning, the idea of ferry connection between the Bruce Peninsula and Manitoulin had nothing to do with cars and highways.
-Instead, it was thought that a system of ferry boats could provide a railway link to the North Shore.
+Instead, the idea was that a system of ferry boats could provide a railway link to the North Shore.

 Francis Hector Clergue, whose entrepreneurial talents led to the development of the Algoma Steel Company in Sault Ste.
 Marie, in 1901 envisioned a railway connecting the Bruce Peninsula with Manitoulin and the North Shore of Georgian Bay.
 In 1899, Clergue attained the charter for the Manitoulin and North Shore Railway.
 The next year, 1900, he obtained the necessary charter to allow a link between Manitoulin Island and the Bruce Peninsula.
 Unfortunately, despite the appeal of a shorter route to Toronto, Clergue's idea never got past the drawing board.